6 Secrets of Renovating & Selling For Profit

 It requires an understanding of what style of renovation works for any given property, the correct budget to allocate, and the appropriate purchase and sale price you need to clinch in order to make money on the venture.
-It’s less of a lottery than it sounds, so here are a few basic pointers to steer you in the right direction.
+In fact, renovating for a quick profit can be risky business unless you do your due diligence, so here are a few pointers to get you started.

 You hear it all the time, so ignore it at your peril.
-Purchase in the wrong suburb or in a bad location, such as right on a busy main road, and you’re risking your profit potential before you’ve even started.
-Your aim is always to appeal to the majority of buyers, and a major thoroughfare is always going to be a major turn-off, no matter how stunning your renovation.
-Research suburbs and locations that you know will be popular with buyers and/or renters.
-Real estate sites and property research services such as CoreLogic can help with the ground work.
+Purchase in the wrong suburb or in a bad location, such as right on a busy main road or flight path and you’re risking your profit potential before you’ve even started.
+Your aim is always to appeal to the majority of buyers and a major thoroughfare is always going to be a major turn-off, no matter how stunning your renovation.
+Research suburbs and locations you know will be popular with buyers and/or renters.
+Real estate sites and property research services such as RP Data from CoreLogic, which showcases previous sales figures and potential worth, can help with the groundwork.
 Think good amenities and infrastructure, close proximity to public transport and preferably quiet locations.

 In an overheated market, where prices are steadily escalating and competition is fierce, it’s easy to overpay on a property.
 Do your research and know what properties are worth in the suburbs you’re looking in.
 Don’t let emotion or desperation get the better of you.
 It might take a couple of months to get a handle on what real estate is selling for, and the difference in price between the unrenovated and renovated versions of similar properties.
 The larger the gap, the greater your potential to make a profit on the renovation.
 If there’s little difference in price between the two, then you’re looking in the wrong suburb.